 5. Employees do not believe that the feedback from you/your manager is accurate and objective

 6. You/your manager only concentrate on what the employee needs to improve and do not praise things done well

 7. You/your manager cannot identify the specific training to correct the problems exposed by coaching

 Let me hasten to assure you, that while I believe that many small businesses need coaching in their business, I don’t think you need to have all the skills you need yourselves.

-At ITDS, we take three approaches to helping you to get the coaching you want in your business fast.
+For example, at ITDS, we take three approaches to helping you to get the coaching you want for your business fast.

 Let me share them with you.